Slash, Joe Bonamassa, Hank Azaria, and More Rock Soho Sessions Show With The Beatles, CSNY, Bruce Springsteen Covers

 Videos by American Songwriter

-Since its inception, the invite-only shows, produced by Greg Williamson and Nicole Rechter of RWE Partners—producers behind the series, the annual Love Rocks benefit concert, and more charitable events—and partner Dawn Kamerling, have raised more than $75 million for charitable cause, including those supporting mental health, music education, gun safety, through live music.
+Produced by Greg Williamson and Nicole Rechter, co-founders of RWE Partners, and partner Dawn Kamerling, the invite-only shows have supported philanthropic causes including mental health, music education, gun safety, and more since its inception in 2021.

 Slash joins a long line of past Soho Sessions guests, including Keith Richards, Paul Simon, Rickie Lee Jones, Elvis Costello, Mavis Staples, Marc Cohn, Gary Clark Jr., Marcus King, The Struts, Lukas Nelson, Norah Jones, Maren Morris, Olivia Dean, Warren Haynes, Brittney Spencer, YOLA, Amos Lee, and Larkin Poe, and more.